If you want to enjoy your own fairytale royal adventure just like in the Hallmark movies, visit Bucharest, Romania.

-The square is a popular gathering site for various events or people simply meeting up.
+The square is a popular gathering site for various events and people simply meeting up.

-During the colder months, however, the fountains are usually shut off.
+Pro Tip: During the colder months, the fountains are usually shut off.
 A huge Christmas tree is placed in the area during December.

 Additionally, the square is bordered by a large, modern shopping mall perfect for those in need of some retail therapy.

 An architectural marvel, this concert hall is absolutely beautiful.
 Built in the neoclassical style, a common theme for many of the buildings in the capital, the Romanian Athenaeum incorporates many French influences.

 Every aspect of the building is intricately detailed.
 The chamber surrounding the main hall boasts a coffered ceiling.
 Each coffer contains a golden fleur-de-lis inside.
 The same room is full of enormous pillars created out of rose-colored marble.

 The concert hall itself is surrounded by a panoramic painting, with majestic gold and red detailing adorning every surface from the floor to the dome.
 The site is on the European Heritage Label list and is considered one of the Seven Wonders of Romania.

 The Romanian Athenaeum is a must-see when visiting Bucharest.